Last Updated on82

 25+ AWESOME REASONS TO VISIT

 Have you been to Singapore?
-I have been lucky to visit a few times.
-So I am going to share with you some incredible facts about Singapore that I have gathered on my travels to this magnificent country over the years.
-Some of these things will surprise you, I’m sure.
+If you haven’t yet been, I have many awesome reasons why you should visit.
+I have gathered some incredible facts about Singapore on my travels there over the years.
+Some of these things may truly surprise you.

 Even though I have visited Singapore quite a few times over the years, it always impresses me with stunning new architecture, super-creative use of space and lush tropical greenery all throughout the city.
 This small island country, located at the southern point of the Malay Peninsula, does not have a capital, as the whole country is a city-state.